 To show how Mesolite works, the designer shows what kind of experience it is

-Why it has Future Growth Potential
+has Future Growth Potential

 Shopping has risen to a different level with Mesolite.
 What can this mean for the retail future?
 Are we going to consume more emotion and that for a long-term effect?